tryton/tryton-client/doc/usage.rst

   * *Request* tab

     - Body: The textual part of the request.
-    - History: The history of past reply to this request.
+    - History: The history of past replies to this request.

       + From: Sender of the past request
       + To: Receiver of the past request